 This is not to say that the intersection between science, management, policy and the public is a vacant or boring place, in fact just the opposite.
 It’s extremely dynamic.
 Lucky for me, I get to navigate this dynamic environment while working on Dynamic Ocean Management.
 How apropos.

-What is Dynamic Ocean Management, you ask?
+What is dynamic ocean management?
 It is an adaptive approach that uses near real-time data to inform the spatial and temporal distribution of management actions.
 For example, consider a common fisheries management approach: a static time-area closure.
 Something like no large mesh drift gill netting for swordfish in the Pacific Leatherback Conservation Area (PLCA) from August 15 to November 15.

 A dynamic management approach would be to instead assess the environmental conditions of small sections of the large closure using a moving window.